29th Annual Festival of New Musicals

 Book & Lyrics, Mythic (fka Persephone)

-Marcus Stevens is a member of the BMI Musical Theater Workshop, ASCAP and the Dramatists Guild.
-He has written book and lyrics to Red (Richard Rodgers Award; composer, Brian Lowdermilk), Eastburn Avenue, Elliot and the Magic Bed, as well as Yo, Vikings!
-(Published by Samuel French, Inc.; composer, Sam Willmott).
-He recently contributed material to Dragons Love Tacos and Other Stories for Theaterworks USA.
-Marcus is also an actor who was seen Off-Broadway in two editions of Forbidden Broadway and as God in An Act of God at Pittsburgh Public Theater.
+MARCUS STEVENS (Book & Lyrics) is a member of the BMI Musical Theater Workshop, ASCAP and the Dramatists Guild.
+He has written the book and lyrics to MYTHIC (AKA PERSEPHONE, 2017 NAMT Festival Winner), RED (Richard Rodgers Award), EASTBURN AVENUE and YO, VIKINGS! (published by Samuel French, Inc).
+He recently contributed material to DRAGONS LOVE TACOS AND OTHER STORIES for Theaterworks USA.
+Marcus is also an actor who was seen Off-Broadway in two editions of FORBIDDEN BROADWAY.

 Lyrics & Music, Fall Springs